ambv/flake8-mypy/README.md

 * bugfix: using *Flake8* with absolute paths now correctly matches *mypy* messages

+* bugfix: don't crash on relative imports in the form `from . import X`

 ### 17.3.1

 * switch `follow_imports` from "silent" to "skip" to avoid name clashing